Airframe (novel): Plot summary

 TransPacific Airlines Flight 545 experiences severe pitch oscillations over the Pacific Ocean, leading to dozens of injured passengers and several deaths.
-The plane, a Norton Aircraft N-22, has an excellent safety record, and the captain is highly skilled, making the possibility of human error seemingly unlikely.
+The plane, a Norton Aircraft N-22 widebody, has an excellent safety record, and the captain is highly skilled, making the possibility of human error seemingly unlikely.
 Casey Singleton, a vice-president in quality assurance at Norton, is assigned by COO John Marder to join the company's Incident Review Team (IRT) to investigate.
 The IRT has one week to identify the issue in order to prevent a major sale with China from falling apart over safety concerns.

 Due to issues with the flight recorders, the IRT is forced to manually check each system of the aircraft.
 At first, all signs point to the plane's slats accidentally deploying mid-flight.
 Though other N-22s had exhibited similar slat errors in the past, Norton assumed the problem had been fixed.
 Their search uncovers a counterfeit part in the wing, but this would not have been enough to cause the accident on its own.
 Casey grows suspicious of Bob Richman, an arrogant Norton employee who has been assigned to assist her.
 Meanwhile, the factory union is concerned the China sale will offset the wing to China, threatening employees' jobs, and seeks to sabotage the deal.

 An unrelated N-22 engine failure, and the release of passenger camera footage from Flight 545, draws heavy media attention.
-Jennifer Malone, a TV news producer, is interested in reporting on the N-22's flaws and pursues the story; Marder asks Casey to conduct an interview.
+Jennifer Malone, a producer for the television magazine Newsline, is interested in reporting on the N-22's flaws and pursues the story; Marder asks Casey to conduct an interview.
 Later, Casey realizes the accident aircraft was equipped with a quick access recorder (QAR); the team did not know the plane was equipped with one because QARs are optional.
 Casey locates the QAR and pieces together the events that caused the accident.
 First, a counterfeit part caused a sensor in the plane's wing to malfunction, which produced an error message in the cockpit.
 This error message could be cleared by deploying and retracting the plane's slats.
 Although deploying the slats would change the shape of the wing, the autopilot could adjust without incident.
-However, the captain's son, who was not certified to fly the N-22, was at the controls at the time of the accident; he manually overcorrected, overriding the autopilot and sending the plane into a series of oscillations.
+However, the captain's son, a pilot who was not certified to fly the N-22, was at the controls at the time of the accident; he manually overcorrected, overriding the autopilot and sending the plane into a series of oscillations.